ishmael354/timelineofthefuture/README.md

-# Timeline of the Future
+# The History of the Future

 An interactive timeline exploring how the concept of "future" evolved from the first life forms to the algorithmic age.